cherchyk/PowerPlatformCiCd/Readme.md

 ![PipelineBuilds](doc-media/DevOps-Variables.png '')

 - Please add following variables:
-  - `environment.url` - use production url from Lab settings page
+  - `environment.url` - use *Production* url from Lab settings page
-  - `serviceAccount.password` - use production password from Lab settings page
+  - `serviceAccount.password` - use *Production* password from Lab settings page
-  - `serviceAccount.upn` - use production url from Lab settings page
+  - `serviceAccount.upn` - use *Production* url from Lab settings page
-  - `solution.packagetype` Unmanaged

-system.definitionId
-8
-system.teamProject
-PowerPlatformCICDLab
+  - `solution.packagetype` - set it to `Unmanaged`.
+This setting give you ability to deploy Unmanaged and Managed solution packages.

+  `system.` variables are added by Azure DevOps environment
+- Click `Save and queue` and then pick your newly created branch `feature/newfeature`

 ## Exercise 6 - Commit